MyThinkingSelf/Thoughts/stoicism/articles/mentalEnchiridion.md

 ## Brief introduction to the method

 Loci is the *Latin* for places.
 Let's suppose you have a shopping list of 10 items to remember.
 The method consists in three steps :
-- Think of a journey segmented with 10 places (bed, desk, bathroom, hall...).
+- Think of a journey segmented with 10 places (your bed, desk, bathroom, hall...).
 You should be able to picture these places in your mind.
 - Transform each item into a mental image.
 You can use exaggeration.
 A fish can be replaced by a monstrous fish, cucumbers by an army of bitter cucumbers.
 - Put your mental images successively into your loci (1 image for 1 loci).
 You have to **see** it in your mind.